finos/legend/docs/getting-started/introduction-to-legend.md

 All these videos are highly recommended.

-# Hosted FINOS Legend Instance
+## Tutorials
+See step by step tutorials are available for [Legend Studio](../tutorials/studio-tutorial.md) and [Legend Query](../tutorials/query-tutorial.md).

+## Start Using Legend Today

+### Legend Studio

+This is the easiest way to get started with Legend as it does not involve any installation steps.

-A good way to experiment with Legend is to try data modeling.
-The FINOS foundation hosts a shared instance of Legend that you can get access to.
+The FINOS foundation hosts a free instance of Legend to be used for shared modeling efforts.

 Instructions to sign up and use this instance can be found on the [FINOS page](https://www.finos.org/legend).

+**Note: This is a shared instance which might not be appropriate for proprietary data models.**

-# Install your own Legend
+### Install your own Legend

-We are actively working on making it easy to install Legend on-premises or in the cloud.

-Installation instructions can be found [here](../installation/installation-guide.md).
+See the [Installation Guide](../getting-started/installation-guide.md) for details.